ScottPartacz/Holiday-Manager/README.md

 # Holiday-Manager

+# Data folder

-Data folder- holds the starter holiday file and it is where all of the saved files will go.
+Holds the starter holiday file and it is where all of the saved files will go.

+# Planning folder

-Planning folder- has the pesudo code for the different functions and a word-based flow chart of the menu system
+Has the pesudo code for the different functions and a word-based flow chart of the menu system

+# Run

-To run the program smiply run main.py
+run main.py